Native-Planet/anchor/README.md

 Make sure you can connect to the VPS over SSH as root with a `.pem` SSH public key.
 - If you don't have a `.pem` file, you can generate one with `ssh-keygen -t ed25519 -m PEM`
-- Copy the public key for your `.pem` file with `ssh-keygen -f /path/to/key.pem -y`
+- Get the public key for your `.pem` file with `ssh-keygen -f /path/to/key.pem -y`
 - Connect to your VPS, and use `sudo su -` to switch to `root`
 - Open `/root/.ssh/authorized_keys` in a text editor and paste in the public key for your key
 - Run `systemctl restart sshd`